Israel holds beauty pageant for Holocaust survivors

 "There were 1,000 survivors there who enjoyed the event," Sabag told Reuters.
 "People don't have to see Holocaust survivors mainly as a group of wheelchair-bound victims."

-Former Israeli lawmaker Colette Avital, who heads a survivors' organization, was quoted by local media as denouncing the competition as "macabre".
+Former Israeli lawmaker Colette Avital, who heads a survivors' organisation, was quoted by local media as denouncing the competition as "macabre".

 The contest winner, silver-haired Romanian-born Hava Hershkovitz, 79, regaled with a blue and white sash as a tiara was placed on her head.
 She said the victory was "her revenge, showing how despite the horrors her family went through, her beauty and personality have endured," according to Shabag.